 All Cambridge schools are allocated to one of six administrative zones.
 Each zone has a specific timetable.
 This syllabus is not available in all administrative zones.
-To find out about availability check the syllabus page at www.cambridgeinternational.org/igcse
+To find out about the availability visit the syllabus page at www.cambridgeinternational.org/igcse